ben-wyatt/draw-steel/readme.md

 - specify to include pages before/after
 - take a generic pydantic model as argument to enforce LLM schema
 - also system prompt to describe in english the stuff to extract
-- take generic mask of the pdf page
+- take generic mask of the pdf page based on an easily specified conditional